 The Buford complex

-Chris Mallac looks at a rare and under-recognised variant of normal shoulder anatomy known as the Buford complex.
-How does it differ from normal anterior shoulder anatomy and what are the implications for clinicians?
+Chris Mallac looks at a rare and under-recognized variant of normal shoulder anatomy known as the Buford complex.
+He explores how it differs from normal anterior shoulder anatomy and the implications for clinicians in the continuation of our ‘uncommon injury’ series.

 The Buford complex is a relatively rare and under-recognised variant of normal shoulder anatomy that affects the antero-superior labrum and the middle glenohumeral ligament (MGHL).
 Some researchers believe it is a ‘normal’ variant, which is found infrequently in shoulders on MRI and routine shoulder arthroscopies.
 Others believe that is may be associated with increasing the chance of suffering an intra-articular shoulder pathology.